 Databases in Flask

 ORMs allow database applications to work with objects instead of tables and SQL.
 The operations performed on the objects are translated into database commands transparently by the ORM.
-This effectively means that we will not be learning SQL in this tutorial, we will let Flask-SQLAlchemy speak SQL for us.
+Knowing SQL can be very helpful when working with ORMs, but we will not be learning SQL in this tutorial, we will let Flask-SQLAlchemy speak SQL for us.

 Most database tutorials I've seen cover creation and use of a database, but do not adequately address the problem of updating a database as the application grows.
 Typically you end up having to delete the old database and create a new one each time you need to make updates, losing all the data.
 And if the data cannot be recreated easily you may be forced to write export and import scripts yourself.